Jewish law in the polar regions: Mitzvot performed during the day

 Many ritual mitzvot may be performed at any time during the day but not at night, or vice versa.
 In addition, a lender is required to return clothing used as collateral to a poor borrower if he needs it to sleep at night, and an employer must pay a day laborer his wages on the same day that the work is done.

 Time of day

 The most familiar mitzvah that depends on the time of day is Jewish prayer.
-The morning Shema must be read between dawn and three variable hours after sunrise. ("Variable hours" are each one-twelfth of the time between sunrise and sunset, or according to another opinion between dawn and the appearance of stars at twilight.
+The morning Shema must be read between dawn and three variable hours after sunrise.
+(A "variable hour" is one-twelfth of the time between sunrise and sunset, or according to another opinion between dawn and the appearance of stars at twilight.
 Variable hours are longer than 60 minutes in the summer, and shorter than 60 minutes in the winter.)
 The prayers of Shacharit, Mussaf and Minchah are also limited to certain hours of the day.
 The evening Shema and Ma'ariv, though acceptable at any time of the night, should preferably be done in the first half of the night.
 It is possible that during very long days of the polar summer, evening prayers are not recited, and during very long nights of the polar winter, daytime prayers are not recited.